 The company will allot 1125*20% = 225 Equity shares to Roshan, who will receive the duly signed share certificates.

 Then these shares will be transferred to the investor, and Roshan will, in turn, receive the sale amount.

 Why opt for ESOPs?

-While companies leverage ESOPs as a retention tool and growth multiplier, employees also benefit from the overall process.
-To summarise, ESOPs can help you:
+While companies leverage ESOPs as a retention tool and growth multiplier, employees benefit from the overall process.
+To summarize, ESOPs can help you: